 If you’re ready to adopt an agile marketing approach, there are a few things you’ll need to do.

 - You’ll need to assemble your team of marketing professionals with an agile marketing team structure in mind.
-This team should be cross-functional, meaning it should include individuals with skills in various marketing disciplines.
-By adopting an agile approach, your team can respond quickly and efficiently to the dynamic and ever-changing marketing landscape.
+This team should be cross-functional, including individuals with skills in various marketing disciplines.
+Adopting an agile approach lets your team respond quickly and efficiently to the dynamic and ever-changing marketing landscape.

 - Furthermore, you’ll need to plan how to implement phase distribution marketing within your organization.
 This plan should include short-term, medium-term, and long-term goals.